Islamic State claims responsibility for deadly Philippine bombing

 There were "strong indications of a foreign element" in the bombing, Teodoro said, refusing to elaborate so as not to compromise ongoing investigation.

-Fragments of a 16-mm mortar were recovered at the scene, senior police official Emmanuel Peralta told the press conference.
+Fragments of a 60-mm mortar were recovered at the scene, senior police official Emmanuel Peralta told the press conference.

 HIGH ALERT